The equilibrium points and stability of grid-connected synchronverters: Equilibrium points of the 4th order grid-connected synchronverter

-Note that if $|\L|=1$, then $\delta^e_1=\delta^e_2$ and thus $\xxx^e_1=\xxx^e_2$. \end{proposition}} Note that Assumption \ref{ass_1} guarantees that $I_f$ is nonempty.
+For any $i_f\in I_f\cup(-I_f)$, the model \rfb{eq:ss4} has two equilibrium points, $\xxx^e_1$ and $\xxx^e_2$, with the power angles $\delta^e_1$ and $\delta^e_2$ satisfying: where $\arccos\L:[-1,1]\to[0,\pi]$.
+The other components of the equilibrium states $\xxx_j^e$ are given (for $j\in\{1,2\}$) by Note that if $|\L|=1$, then $\delta^e_1=\delta^e_2$ and thus $\xxx^e_1=\xxx^e_2$. \end{proposition}} Note that Assumption \ref{ass_1} guarantees that $I_f$ is nonempty.
 It is clear from \rfb{eq:swing} that $\tilde{T}_m$ represents the prime mover torque at equilibrium.
 The proof follows from \cite[Sect.~3]{Natarajan2018}, where the notation is slightly different: what is denoted in \cite{Natarajan2018} by $T_m$, $R_s$ and $L_s$, is denoted here by $T_m+D_p\o_n$, $R$ and $L$, respectively.
 Moreover, in \cite{Natarajan2018} it is assumed that $i_f>0$, however the derivations in \cite[Sect.~3]{Natarajan2018} remains valid also for $i_f\in(-I_f)$.
 We now prove that if $\tilde{T} _m\not=0$, then $I_f$ is a closed interval.
 If $\tilde{T}_m>0$, then $\L$ is an increasing function of $i_f$, and our claim follows.
 If, instead, $\tilde{T}_m<0$, then $\L$ is first decreasing for a certain interval of $i_f$, after which it becomes increasing, and we have $\L>0$ for all $i_f>0$.
 Thus, we can conclude again that $I_f$ is a closed interval.
 Finally, if $\tilde{T}_m=0$, then $\L$ depends linearly on $i_f$ and it is clear that $I_f$ is an interval (not closed).
 The above scenarios are depicted in Fig.~\ref{fig:Lambda}.

 \begin{remark} As mentioned above, if $\tilde{T}_m>0$ then $\L$ is an increasing function of $i_f>0$ and Thus, for every $\L\in[-1,1]$, \rfb{eq:Lambda} has two solutions: and $i_{f2}$ is as above, with $-$ instead of $+$ in front of the square root in the brackets.
 Clearly $i_{f2}<0<i_{f1}$.
 Thus, there is only one positive solution of \rfb{eq:Lambda} for each fixed $\L\in[-1,1]$.